 I truly love the story behind Sentinels of the Multiverse.

-The designer loved board games and couldn’t find a style of game that he wanted to play.
-He wanted a comic book superhero game in which everyone teamed up to beat on the bad guys… but he couldn’t find one.
+The designers loved board games and couldn’t find a style of game that he wanted to play.
+They wanted a comic book superhero game in which everyone teamed up to beat on the bad guys… but they couldn’t find one.

-All of the games on the market at the time didn’t offer the cooperative superhero bro team that he was looking for.
-So he did what any sane person would do.
-He made his own.
-And apparently, there were a whole lot of people who agreed with him.
+All of the games on the market at the time didn’t offer the cooperative superhero bro team that they were looking for.
+So They did what any sane person would do.
+They made their own.
+And apparently, there were a whole lot of people who agreed with them.

-The designer of the game, Christopher Badell, may have gone a little overboard.
-He not only created a game but he also created an entire universe of alternate-reality comic books.
-He didn’t have access to big-time franchise licensing from Marvel or DC, so he made up his own.
+The designers of the game, Christopher Badell & Adam Rebottaro, may have gone a little overboard.
+They not only created a game but they also created an entire universe of alternate-reality comic books.
+They didn’t have access to big-time franchise licensing from Marvel or DC, so they made up their own.

 Brief Overview of Sentinels of the Multiverse